-MAG is focused on the mobile casual game space in the Western European markets and the U.S, where the highest value players are found.
-Thanks to the size of these markets, the company sees big opportunities for continued growth in those markets.
-MAG is continuously adapting to changing market conditions and player preferences by identifying trends in game design and player behaviors through market- and competitive research.
+MAG is focused on the mobile casual game space in the Western European markets and the U.S. While these markets see a decrease in player-spend and growth, these are still MAG's main focus as the highest monetizing players are found in these markets.
+MAG continuously adapts to changing market conditions and player preferences by identifying trends in game design and player behaviors through market- and competitive research.
 Employing this strategy, MAG's marketing and games can stay competitive in communicating and offering engaging long-term experiences.